Somerset Family Adventures

 🥾 Go through the kissing gate to the right of them and head straight uphill towards the huge tree.

-🥾 Go through the gate and follow the footpath through the woodland, you will pass the hotel on your right-hand side.
+🥾 Exit the field and follow the footpath through the woodland, you will pass the hotel on your right-hand side.
 Continue along the footpath and descend some steps to reach another kissing gate.

 🥾 Go through the gate and keep right along the path until you reach a fence.